JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tabbing.md

 ### Focusing a component when it appears

 Forms and dialogs commonly focus their first input right away, so the user can start typing without reaching for the mouse.
 In this use-case, the focus should be requested from a `LaunchedEffect(Unit)` block, which runs once after the component enters the composition.
-Requesting focus directly in the composable body instead fails, because at that point the modifier isn't attached to a component yet.

 In the following example, the first text field is focused as soon as the window opens: